Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 Social media

 Social media has become an essential tool in the hospitality industry, influencing traveler decisions and shaping brand perception.
-Platforms like Instagram, Facebook, and TikTok serve as digital showcases, allowing travelers to share their experiences and businesses to highlight their unique offerings to a global audience.
+Platforms like Instagram, YouTube, Facebook, and TikTok serve as digital showcases, allowing travelers to share their experiences and businesses to highlight their unique offerings to a global audience.

+Reviews and ratings also play a crucial role in hospitality.
+An estimated 97 percent of travelers read reviews before booking a hotel, and nearly half cite online reviews as the primary factor driving their final decision.
 Given this reliance on digital validation, hotels are increasingly investing in influencer partnerships, user-generated content, and online reputation management to remain competitive.

 Sustainability